emohamedd/Net_Practice/README.md

 - **Interactive Learning**: Detailed explanations and interactive simulations help deepen your understanding of networking concepts.

 - **10 Progressive Levels**: NetPractice 42 is organized into 10 levels, with each level becoming progressively more challenging.
 This structured approach ensures a gradual and comprehensive learning experience.

-### Getting Started

-**Prerequisites**:

-Before using NetPractice 42, ensure you have:

-- A computer with internet access
-- A web browser (Google Chrome, Mozilla Firefox, or Microsoft Edge recommended)
-- An active NetPractice 42 account